 Investment Companies are companies set up to make investments on behalf of their shareholders (also called closed-end funds and, in specific circumstances, investment trusts).
 We have written extensively on this topic – you can get started by reading Investment Companies – the basics.

 ETFs (Exchange Traded Funds) are a bit like index-tracking investment companies.
 They trade on an exchange like an investment company and can trade at premiums or discounts.
 Some are a lot more straightforward than others – make sure you understand the ins and outs of short ETFs and geared ETFs before you go anywhere near them for instance.
-Here’s a link to a guide that explains how these products work.

 Limited Partnerships (LPs) are commonplace in the private equity and hedge fund world.
 Each will have a General Partner who is also often the manager of the fund.
 The minimum investment in these funds is often quite high – £250,000 to £1m is not unusual.